Indecent exposure: Outraging public decency

 Outraging public decency is a common law offence in England and Wales.
 It is a broader offence than indecent exposure, but can only be committed in a public place where at least two people are present, who need not actually witness it.

+Africa

+Namibia

+Namibian authorities announced that foreign tourists who were nude while visiting the Namib-Naukluft National Park would be banned from all national parks.